Mwaskev/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo $(pwd)-prints the absolute path name of the current working directory echo &(ls) -displays the content list of current working directory
+echo $(pwd) -prints the absolute path name of the current working directory printf "%s\n" "n$item" -displays the content list of current working directory